mzmine/mzmine_documentation/docs/terminology/general-terminology.md

 Further confirmation of statistically significant features is typically carried out by a separate LC-MS/MS run in a targeted manner.

-### **Data-dependent acqusition mode (DDA)**
+### **Data-dependent acquisition mode (DDA)**

 Mode of the data collection in **tandem mass spectrometry**.
 In data-dependent acquisition (**DDA**) schemes, the mass spectrometer detects 'suitable' precursor ions in each MS scan and selects them for fragmentation in consecutive MS2 scans.<br>

-:warning: DDA can redundantly identify high-abundance features, while neglecting low-abundance ones.
+:warning: DDA can redundantly identify high-abundant features, while neglecting low-abundant ones.

 **TopN acquisition scheme**

-In TopN scheme, the set of N ions is selected for fragmentation by their intensity in the latest MS1 survey scan.
+In TopN scheme, the set of N ions is selected for fragmentation by their intensity in the latest MS survey scan.

-### **Data-independent acqusition mode (DIA)**
+### **Data-independent acquisition mode (DIA)**

 DIA can be conducted either by fragmenting all ions that enter the instrument at a given time (called broadband DIA) or by sequentially focusing on a m/z window of precursors and fragmenting all precursors detected within that window.

 **Cycle time acquisition scheme**

-In cycle time acquistion, a set of precursor ions is selected using m/z values  (usually 1.0 to 2.0 m/z range).
+In cycle time acquisition, a set of precursor ions is selected using m/z values  (usually 1.0 to 2.0 m/z range).
 A full MS/MS fragment ion spectrum is collected for each ion.
 Cycle time is determined by scan times of all scans in the set.

 ## **LC-MS**